bnorum/bnorum.github.io/README.md

 # BRADYNORUM.com

 Welcome to the source code for [BRADYNORUM.com](https://bnorum.github.io) — a personal portfolio website built with passion and simplicity.
-This site showcases my work, projects, and provides a glimpse into my professional journey.
+This site showcases my work, projects, and provides a glimpse into my professional journey.

 ## 🧰 Tech Stack

-- **HTML & CSS**:Structuring and styling the content for a responsive and clean layout
+- **HTML & CSS**:Structuring and styling the content for a responsive and clean layout
-- **JavaScript**:Adding interactivity and dynamic features to enhance user experience
+- **JavaScript**:Adding interactivity and dynamic features to enhance user experience
-- **Slick Carousel**:Implementing responsive sliders for showcasing projects and media
+- **Slick Carousel**:Implementing responsive sliders for showcasing projects and media
-- **GitHub Pages**:Hosting the website directly from the repository
+- **GitHub Pages**:Hosting the website directly from the repository

 ## 📁 Project Structure
-

 ```plaintext
 ├── index.html              # Main HTML file